 An Acheulean hand axe, approximately 500,000 years old, from Venerque, France.

-Half a million years of accumulated knowledge about fracture mechanics, grip ergonomics, and edge geometry, compressed into stone.
+Half a million years of accumulated knowledge about fracture mechanics, grip ergonomics, and edge geometry, encoded into stone.
 The hand axe is a theory of materials science that predates language.
 (MHNT / Wikimedia Commons)

 Here is the pivot.
 The most consequential single move in the history of intelligence is the move that turns knowledge — a state of someone’s brain — into an object that anyone can pick up.